Honeycomb Tessellations and Graded Permutohedral Blades: Introduction

-These functions capture essentially different but interdependent aspects of the blades $((S_1,\ldots, S_k))$, as reflected in our results; both will be useful and deserve further study.
-See Section \ref{sec: concluding remarks} for a detailed discussion of which properties of these two families remain to be established.
+These two families of functions capture essentially complementary aspects of the blades $((S_1,\ldots, S_k))$; both will be useful in what follows and we believe deserve further study.
+In Section \ref{sec: concluding remarks} we describe which properties of these two families remain to be established.